-SAY Please sit quietly as I hand out a Test Ticket to each of you.
-When y Test Ticket, check that your name appears on the ticket.
-If you this information on the ticket is incorrect, please raise your hand. --- --
+Please sit quietly as I hand out a Test Ticket to each of you.
+When you receive your Test Ticket, check that your name appears on the ticket.
+If you think that any of the information on the ticket is incorrect, please raise your hand.